5 minutes

 - If you run the password hash through

-, it shows that the hash is likelyMD5
+hash-identifier, it shows that the hash is likelyMD5:

 hash-identifier 0c01f4468bd75d7a84c7eb73846e8d96